YANG-DB/knowledge-graph/docs/info/components/Architecture.md

  - open-graph-core  :  containing the core functionality common to all generic parts such as Query planning, Transformations, Schema provider, Drivers and more
  - unipop-core  : tinkerpop drivers adaptation for execution of graph traversal over elasticserch (forked from https://github.com/unipop-graph/unipop)
  - open-graph-services  :  containing the core services & controllers wrapping the Web / TCP endpoints and delivering deep traceability and logging
+ - open-graph-statistics  :  statistics related components that are capable of creating a cost based index API that would help the query planning in determining optimal execution

 ##### Domain Specific modules
 These modules are the basic "plug-able" parts of the software allowing all the existing core functionality against elasticsearch - the default storage & indexing layer